Bassem-Kamal/GroovyToKotlinDsl/README.md

     minifyEnabled false
 ##### minifyEnabled is a boolean variable, so it's a good practice to use "is" as a prefix for boolean variables in all programming languages and kotlin use that naming convention also, so it will be
     isMinifyEnabled = true

+## Finally sync your project to apply the changes we made and you should see
+    BUILD SUCCESSFUL in 17s

+# Congratulation !! :clap: :clap: :clap: